jsheroes/website/src/pages/blog/call-for-papers-2023-insights.md

 The **second phase** started by eliminating all talks under a certain threshold.
 So everything rated below 3.0 was rejected.
 This left us with **62 shortlisted talks**.

 At this point, we de-anonymized the results and started comparing speakers and proposals head to head.
-The earlier mentioned categories helped us here as we were able to compare 3-4 proposals on a similar topic.
+The earlier mentioned categories helped us here, as we were able to compare 3-4 proposals on a similar topic.

 Even so, this is the most complicated part, because there's no recipe for doing it right.
 You have to consider many things:
  - the quality of the proposals